Raleigh Chopper: Design

 The MK-IV project was started in 2019 with the intention for the new model to be released in 2022 to mark the 50th anniversary of the release of the mk2.
 However, world events delayed this until 2023.
 The team behind the new MK-IV invited two members of the Raleigh Chopper Enthusiast movement Mr K Price and Mr R Whitmill to work with and as part of the design team from 2020.

-Based upon and reverse engineered from the Mk2, the MK-IV Chopper is an updated version that complies to contemporary safety standards as at time of manufacture, with a frame that is stronger than any previous model through use of modern tube materials with thicker walling.
+Based upon and reverse engineered from the Mk2, the MK-IV Chopper is an updated version that complies to contemporary safety standards and uses thicker-walled frame tubing than previous models.

 There are a number of differences between the MK2 and the MK-IV, most notably the saddle, which, as per contemporary regulations and safety standards, is slightly shorter in height at the rear end.
 The saddle is also slightly wider at the front.
 The other most notable difference is the low height sissybar, which is the same style as was used on the MK2 Sprint GT as well as some USA models of the Chopper from the late MK2 onwards.
 Again, this is to meet contemporary regulations as at time of the design process.

-With the shifter once again returning to the cross-bar, the need to completely redesign the inner mechanism arose.
-It was, therefore, designed in such a way as to be made from laser cut steel which includes the slider table as part of the shifter base itself whilst also having cable guides.
-The shifter lever is held between "plate packs" either side of the lever acting to space the lever into the centre.
-One set of these plate packs on one side of the shifter lever house the indexing plate, bearing and spring which gives the shifter mechanism the ability to correctly set the cable position for each gear of the SRF3 rear hub.
-This new shifter works with the AW hubs of prior models and original shifters work with the SRF3 proving compatibility forwards and backwards.
+On the MK-IV, the gear shifter returned to the cross-bar with a redesigned internal mechanism.
+The new shifter is compatible with the AW hubs used on earlier models, while original shifters are compatible with the SRF3 hub.

 Other design elements include a newly designed heron head chainwheel, a newly manufactured spoke protector to match the original design, a return to twin block pedals and a specifically newly designed headbadge to match the original other than being a stick-on type vs the original rivetted on type.